In this comparison, we’ll be looking at two of the best performing iRobot robot vacuums, the

 Which is better on hard floors?

 The S9 and 980 are neck-and-neck with only a slim margin separating them on hard floor tests based on test results.
-Both picked up 100% of sand, which is one of the most challenging stuff to clean on this surface.
+Both picked up 100% of sand, one of the most challenging stuff to clean on this surface.

-Before and after shot with the S9.
+Here’s a before and after shot with the S9.

 And the Roomba 980